Verbier Switzerland: resort guide

 There are also some direct trains from Geneva Airport to Le Chable.

 Train times and connections can be found on the website www.sbb.ch/home.html

-Private Jets can fly into Sion airport with an onward helicopter transfer.
+Private Jets can fly into Sion airport with an onward helicopter or car transfer.

 There are buses that run directly from Geneva Airport to Verbier that require advance booking.
 We recommend:

 Remember to check that they can take your skis if you’re bringing them with you.

 Below are a few of the Verbier taxi numbers.
 Remember to use the code +41 and leave off the 0 if calling from the UK.